SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -all transactions from India (the country)✅

--What is the total number of projects for India?
+-What is the total number of projects for India?✅

--How many loans did India receive for each project?
+-How many loans did India receive for each project?✅

 -Which was the most recent to pay?